Leaving Care and Transition

 All Young People - Eligible, Relevant or Former Relevant - must receive an assessment of their needs as to the advice, assistance and support they will need when leaving care.

-The young person's social worker will be responsible for co-ordinating the Needs Assessment, which in Derbyshire is provided by an up to date child or young person Care and Placement Plan.
-The social worker should ensure that the views of relevant others are sought when writing the Care and Placement Plan, including the young person, their carer and other involved agencies.
+The young person's social worker will be responsible for co-ordinating the Needs Assessment, which in Derbyshire is provided by an up to date Pathway Plan The social worker/Leaving Care Worker should ensure that the views of relevant others are sought when writing the Care and Placement Plan, including the young person, their carer and other involved agencies.

 This assessment should be completed no more than 3 months after the young person's 16th birthday or after the young person becomes Eligible or Relevant, if this is later.
 The timetable must take account of any forthcoming exams and avoid disrupting the young person's preparation for them.